Integrated policies and policy coherence for SDGs

 Advanced toolkit with the how-to of integrated planning

-This toolkit has been jointly developed by UNITAR, the Division for Public Institutions and Digital Governance (DPIDG) of the UN Department of Economic and Social Affairs (UN DESA) and the UN Economic Commission for Latin America and the Caribbean (ECLAC).
+This toolkit has been jointly developed by UNITAR, the Division for Public Institutions and Digital Governance (DPIDG) and Division for Sustainable Development Goals (DSDG) of the UN Department of Economic and Social Affairs (UN DESA) and the UN Economic Commission for Latin America and the Caribbean (ECLAC).
 It goes a step further in promoting policy coherence through the participatory strategic planning and is recommended for use in situations where there is an interest to go deeper into the “how-to” of integrated planning, beyond the good practices presented in the foundational toolkit “Policy cycle, integrated approaches and SDGs”.

 The toolkit is comprised of comprehensive training materials to apply systemic approaches to analyze the interactions between different SDG areas and to design integrated policies.
 Key methodological areas of the toolkit are system thinking, policy coherence, institutional arrangements and stakeholder engagement among others.
-The toolkit aims to facilitate government officials, academia, UN Country Teams and other national experts to conduct trainings.
+The toolkit aims to enable government officials, academia, UN Country Teams, and other national experts to apply integrated planning methods in practice and train others in this area.
 The toolkit is available in English and French.